Inside: Creative ways to up your hostess gift game from just the ho-hum bottle of wine! ➡

-I’ve found gifting alcohol to be the simplest solution that is appropriate for almost any kind of holiday party (as long as you know the host or hostess partakes!)
-You can tailor it to their tastes and it’s something they can use instead of a tchotchke they probably don’t want.
+I’ve found gifting alcohol to be the simplest solution that’s appropriate for almost any kind of holiday party (as long as you know the host or hostess partakes).
+It’s a gift you can tailor to their tastes and it’s something they can use instead of another tchotchke they probably don’t want.

 Prosecco in pretty bottles with champagne flutes.